PSP 2: price, expected release date, and everything you need to know

 The PSP 2 will likely be powered by the latest custom AMD APU – similar to what’s inside the Steam Deck right now – and should benefit from any software and hardware advancements that arise.

 Why will Sony choose AMD for the PSP 2?
 Sony has had a long-standing relationship with AMD, which makes the prospect of the PSP 2 being powered by Nvidia or Intel extremely unlikely.
-AMD has also shown it is capable of delivering great results with the Steam Deck and other PC handhelds, and Nintendo has locked in a partnership with Nvidia for Switch and potentially Switch 2.
+AMD has also shown it can deliver significant results with the Steam Deck and other PC handhelds, and Nintendo has locked in a partnership with Nvidia for Switch and potentially Switch 2.

 Up next: Here are six things Sony needs to get right with the new PSP2